mateuszs076/UML-Diagrams-for-simple-MES-WMS-app/README.md

-# UML-Diagrams-for-simple-MES-WMS-app
+Student's Project

-UML Diagrams for application supports work on the assembly line and the warehouse.
+The UML Diagrams for application "Marloo" from my other repo.
+The application supports work on the assebly line and in the warehouse.
+The application includes five levels of access.